Mirror83/connect-four/README.md

 in the implementation here, however, a win is checked by checking if the is a matching row of four same-colored pieces surrounding the last placed piece

-// I am still learning how to design so pardon the crude presentation
+// I am still learning how to design so pardon the crude UI